<img src="https://www.webtraxs.com/webtraxs.php?id=wt-45a3a36f-6138-483d-9a15-6618eb21e81c&amp;st=img" alt="">

 Folding cartons are one of the most common forms of secondary packaging, and you should take full advantage of them.
 The paperboard they’re made of offers a blank canvas of sorts for expert physical designs and possibilities for decorative elements, while remaining strong enough to protect your products.

 Abundant paperboard options exist for folding cartons, including sustainable alternatives.
-These might include biodegradable options such as sugarcane bagasse, hemp, cotton, and casein-based substrates.
 You might also consider post-consumer recycled paperboard, as well, if your brand wants to embrace sustainable packaging practices.

-While paper continues to be incredibly popular for folding cartons due to its renewable nature and durability, be certain your packaging partner sources it from responsibly managed forests as certified by the nonprofit Forest Stewardship Council (FSC), Sustainable Forest Initiative (SFI), or Programme for the Endorsement of Forest Certification (PEFC).
+While paper continues to be incredibly popular for folding cartons due to its renewable nature and durability, be certain your secondary packaging partner sources it from responsibly managed forests as certified by the nonprofit Forest Stewardship Council (FSC) or Sustainable Forestry Initiative (SFI).

 Common paperboard grades for folding cartons include solid bleached sulfate (SBS), coated unbleached kraft (CUK), coated recycled paperboard (CRB), clay coated news back (CCNB), uncoated recycled board (URB), and thermal mechanical pulp (TMP).